 People have a different opinion when it comes to coffee; some people consider the drink to be an energizing drink while some believe it to be a healthy drink.
 Some other people believe it is harmful and addictive.

 Despite all the different opinions we have, if we still study the effect of coffee on health, we will find out that it is beneficial.
 Some health benefits of coffee include reduction of risk of liver diseases, type II diabetes, and Alzheimer’s.

-Most health benefits that coffee has, is a result of the high amount of antioxidant substances that are present in it.
+Most health benefits that coffee has, are a result of the high amount of antioxidant substances that are present in it.
 Studies show that coffee has the highest antioxidant content in the human diet, and that says a lot!
 In this article, I will look deeply into all you need to know about the antioxidant content of coffee.